8n8/bigwebthing/README.md

 + A database table containing the contact list
 	- contact ID

-+ A database table containing the receiving session keys
++ A database table containing the ephemeral key pairs
-	- session ID
 	- other party ID
-	- secret session key
+	- secret key

-+ A database table containing the sending handshake states
-	- session ID
-	- other party ID
-	- encoded handshake state

-+ A database table containing the sending session keys
-	- session ID
-	- other party ID
-	- secret session key
+	- public key

 # Server cache

-+ a database table containing inboxes:
++ a file containing the messages
-    - sender ID
-    - recipient ID
-	- message

 + a file containing the access list, with one hex-encoded user public Noise key on each line